GaloisInc/cryptol/docs/AbstractValuesAndModuleParameters.md

 similar to an ordinary module, but in this form they are just there to specify the instantiation of `GeneralAlg`.
 In particular, the body should have a name in scope for each parameter of `GeneralAlg`.
-The body may contain other auxilliary declaratoins that are used to define the instance but are not exported directly.
+The body may contain other auxiliary declaratoins that are used to define the instance but are not exported directly.

-XXX: Deisgn choice: we may want to insist that this kind of named instantiation is the only way to instantiate modules.
+XXX: Design choice: we may want to insist that this kind of named instantiation is the only way to instantiate modules.
 If we do that, then the generativity issues from the previous section become less important: each named instance generates a fresh instance of everything, and one has to import the same module